 If you really want to unplug, the 500-acre Vista Verde Guest Ranch, a working cattle ranch in a scenic mountain valley just north of Steamboat Springs, is the place to do it.
 With no phones, TV, or Internet, you’ll have no choice but to enjoy authentic ranch experiences, such as horseback riding and fly fishing, as well as some you wouldn’t necessarily expect to find, like rock climbing and photography workshops.
 All activities are included and cover gear, equipment, and instruction.
 Visit during the warmer months and take a dip in the swimming pool, check out the indoor riding arena, and sign up the kids for a ropes course.
 During winter stays, expect sleigh riding, tubing, and skiing.
 Adults-only weeks in the fall are the perfect time to make the most of autumn’s splendor.

 Skytop Lodge, Skytop, Pennsylvania

 Perfect for families, the 5,500-acre Skytop Lodge in the Pocono Mountains offers an air of sophistication in a scenic mountain setting.
 Stay in the Colonial Dutch–style main lodge or, if you prefer more privacy, at the inn and cottages with golf course views.
 Challenge the kids to a little friendly competition on the 33-foot rock climbing wall, paintball course, or treetop zip line and ropes course.
-Summer visits mean splashing in the indoor and outdoor pools or boating and fishing on nearby lakes.
+Summer visits mean splashing in the indoor and outdoor pools or boating and fishing on nearby lakes (there could even be some lake house rentals in the area to check out).
 Winter is for ice skating, ice fishing, and roasting s’mores by the fire.
 Round it all out with a visit to the Nest, where spa services and relaxation lounges await.